Destination Pakistan Guide

 A Glimpse into History

-Gilgit-Baltistan enjoyed independence until British colonization in the 19th century when it was divided into numerous mountain principalities.
-During the colonial era, it was jointly governed by the British Indian Government and the Jammu & Kashmir state.
-Following the partition of the Indian subcontinent and the creation of Pakistan, a local uprising led to the region’s independence.
-Since then, it has been under the administration of Pakistan, operating directly under the federal government.
+Gilgit-Baltistan maintained its independence until the 19th century when British colonization occurred.
+The region was fragmented into numerous mountain principalities during this period.
+Under colonial rule, it fell under the dual control of the British Indian Government and the state of Jammu & Kashmir.
+Following the partition of the Indian subcontinent and the establishment of Pakistan, a local uprising overthrew Kashmir’s rule, declaring independence.
+Since then, the area has been administered by Pakistan, operating directly under the federal government.

 Rich Culture & Heritage